 Select a an exam type

-A minimum of a second class honours degree (2.1 preferred) or equivalent in a numerate subject such as maths, computing, engineering or an analytic science.
+A minimum of a second-class honours degree (2.1 preferred) or equivalent in any discipline.
 Applicants without these formal qualifications but with significant appropriate work experience are encouraged to apply.

 Students living in